 Beginning Sept.
 1, Paula Herbart will serve as the new President of the Michigan Education Association.

 LANSING, Mich., April 18, 2017 — The Lansing Schools Education Association, in partnership with the Lansing School District, is hosting a local segment of the National Education Association’s National Listening and Engagement Tour on April 19 from 5:00–8:00 pm at Pattengill Middle School (626 Marshall Street).
 School employees and families from all area districts are…

 The Michigan Education Association this week announced the recipients of the 2017 MEA Scholarships, honoring exemplary public school students from across the state who will be attending a Michigan public university next fall.

 A little more than one year ago, Gov. Rick Snyder announced his plan to form a 21st-Century Education Commission to study ways to improve the state’s education system.
 Today that group issued its non-binding report.

 MEA, AFT Michigan see potential in education commission report – if lawmakers take full slate of recommendations and goals seriously

 The 21st Century Education Commission report, released today, provides some stark warning signs about public education and some well thought out ideas for how to address issues.
 But unless lawmakers take the entire report to heart – instead of cherry-picking concepts to implement – real change won’t be possible.

-EAST LANSING — The following statement can be attributed to MEA President Steven Cook regarding the release of the list of schools up for potential closure by the state’s School Reform Office:
+EAST LANSING — The following statement can be attributed to MEA President Steven Cook regarding MEA’s opposition to HB 4192, which would repeal the Common Core standards in Michigan (the bill is up for a hearing today in the House Committee on Michigan Competitiveness):